syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    3.0</td></tr>
    </table>

-2. Add the following Namespaces file using the following code sample to the web.config files at both the root folder and View folder.
+2. Add the following namespaces file using the following code example to the web.config files at both the root folder and View folder.

    ~~~ cs
 	<namespaces>